Flathead National Forest

 The Garnet Fire began August 15th, 2020 as a result of lightning.
 The fire is burning mid to upper slope on the northeast aspect of the ridge that separates the Little Salmon and Big Salmon drainages, approximately four miles up drainage from the South Fork of the Flathead River on the west side of Garnet Creek.
 As of September 6th, the fire has spotted across the Garnet Creek drainage and is now well established on the NW facing slope as well.
 Current fire behavior is classified as creeping, mainly upslope to the south; currently lateral movement and backing downslope to the Little Salmon Creek bottom is limited but has been observed on the east side of Garnet Creek.

-Point protection plans are in process as the fire is anticipated to spread toward the Salmon Forks Administrative Site, located approximately four miles east of the current fire location.
+Point protection plans were in process as the fire was anticipated to spread toward the Salmon Forks Administrative Site, located approximately four miles east of the current fire location.
 The Spotted Bear WFM worked out of the cabin to implement structure protection plans on all administrative buildings, including Mud Lake Lookout.
-The Spotted Bear WFM is currently staffing the fire at the Salmon Forks Cabin.
-Contacts are being made with individuals recreating in the area of the Little Salmon trails system and closure orders are posted.
+Contacts were made with any individuals recreating in the area of the Little Salmon trails system at the time of the closure.

 |Current as of|